Search the database | Search tips | About | Updates | FAQ | Donate

 - Shows what was going to be done

 - May only have a category, rather than precise work.
 Ex.
-"Repairs", or "Dwelling/House" could involve much more than this generic categorisation implies (we're working on adding details from alternative sources)
+"Repairs", or "Dwelling/House" and could involve much more than this generic categorisation implies (we're working on adding details from alternative sources)

 - Drop-down field will show, if present